Stage 4 reading - Audience and purpose

-- UnT10: reads and views moderately complex or some sophisticated texts (see Text complexity) (comprehension); evaluates the effectiveness of language forms and features used in moderately complex or some sophisticated texts (comprehension); applies and articulates criteria to evaluate the structure, purpose or content of a text (comprehension)
+- UnT10: reads and views moderately complex or some highly complex texts (see Text complexity) (comprehension); applies and articulates criteria to evaluate the language structures and features for relevance to purpose and audience (comprehension); analyses the techniques authors use to position readers (comprehension)

 NAPLAN item descriptors

 The relevant NAPLAN item descriptors are included in the resource, available for download on this page.

 Full task descriptions are included in the resource, available for download on this page.